 As a Special Olympic National Golf Champion, Michael “MJ” McColgan knows a thing or two about sports.
 Inspired by great athletes, MJ strives to surpass his limits and achieve great things.

-Born in Birmingham, Michigan, MJ was diagnosed with a strain of cerebral palsy.
+Born in Birmingham, Michigan, MJ was diagnosed with a type of cerebral palsy.
 His limited mobility has not stopped him from making his mark on the world as a champion golfer.
 MJ credits his parents for encouraging him to live his life despite his disability.
 “They always taught me to focus on my abilities, not my disability, and to never give up.”

 To get around, MJ uses the Go-Go® Elite Traveller Plus.
 He loves the size and he can go anywhere with it.
 “My Go-Go is lightweight and works well for me when I am traveling to many places around the world,” MJ said.